 The XTO is a one-pin oscillator that operates at the series resonance of the quartz crystal.
-The crystal should be connected to GND via a capacitor CL according to Figure 3-1.
-The value of the capacitor is recommended by the crystal supplier.
-The value of CL should be optimized for the individual board layout to achieve the exact value of f{XTO} and thereby of f{LO} .
+According to Figure 2, the crystal should be connected to GND via a capacitor CL.
+The value of that capacitor is recommended by the crystal supplier.
+The value of CL should be optimized for the individual board layout to achieve the exact value of f{XTO} and hereby of f{LO} .
 When designing the system in terms of receiving bandwidth, the accuracy of the crystal and XTO must be considered.

-Figure 3-1.
+Figure 2.
 PLL Peripherals

-The passive loop filter connected to pin LF is designed for a loop bandwidth of $B{Loop} = 100$ kHz.
+The passive loop filter connected to pin LF is designed for a loop bandwidth of $B{Loop} = 100 \text{ kHz}$.
 This value for B{Loop} exhibits the best possible noise performance of the LO.
-Figure 3-1 shows the appropriate loop filter components to achieve the desired loop bandwidth.
+Figure 2 shows the appropriate loop filter components to achieve the desired loop bandwidth.
 If the filter components are changed for any reason, please note that the maximum capacitive load at pin LF is limited.
-If the capacitive load is exceeded, a bit check may no longer be possible since f{LO} cannot settle before the bit check starts to evaluate the incoming data stream.
-Therefore, self polling also will not work .
+If the capacitive load is exceeded, a bit check may no longer be possible since f{LO} cannot settle in time before the bit check starts to evaluate the incoming data stream.
+Therefore, self polling also does not work in that case.